Vibrating shuttle: Overview

 Early sewing machines of the 19th century oscillate their shuttles back and forth on linear horizontal tracks—an arrangement called a "transverse shuttle".
 A vibrating shuttle machine, by contrast, 'vibrates' its shuttle in a circular arc.
 This movement represents less total mechanical motion, which means less friction, less wear, higher maximum speed, and higher reliability than in a transverse shuttle system.

 Early vibrating shuttle designs inherited the boat-shaped shuttle used in transverse shuttle machines, where the bobbin is inserted from the open side of the "boat".
 In the 1880s, bullet shuttles became dominant.
 The bullet shuttle is long and slender, shaped like a bullet, with a pointed tip that is sometimes called the hook.
 The bobbin inserts from the rear, and the tip is pointed for the purpose of intercepting the small loop temporarily created (by a brief upward needle motion) in the upper thread—see pictures below of its operation.
 The bobbin too is long and slender to fit inside the shuttle; in this regard it is very different than the fat rotary bobbins of later sewing machines.

 History

-Although popularized by Singer's 27/127 model series sewing machine, the vibrating shuttle was not invented at Singer.
+The vibrating shuttle was used in machines made by dozens of manufacturers in the late 19th century, and improved upon by many engineers.
+What follows is a selection of some of the most influential examples.

 Wilson

-It was actually invented by Allen B. Wilson in 1850, just one year before he would invent the rotary hook design that would eventually prevail over all other lockstitch bobbin driver designs.
+The vibrating shuttle was invented by Allen B. Wilson in 1850, just one year before he would invent the rotary hook design that would eventually prevail over all other lockstitch bobbin driver designs.
 Wilson's original patent is US patent 7776, granted 12 November 1850, with reissues RE345 on 22 January 1856 and RE414 on 9 December 1856.
 The second page of his patent, showing the shuttle in its arc, is shown at left.

 He was soon beset with patent litigation from the owners of the John Bradshaw patent: